-The term privacy is used in many contexts, and can be defined in multiple ways.
-These definitions may be
+The term privacy is used in many contexts, and is defined in multiple ways.
+These definitions might be

 specific to a domain (e.g. regulatory, social anthropology, etc.) or span across several domains.
 As a result, many organizations have defined privacy in a way specific to their needs.
-IEEE groups develop communication protocols that can be applicable to multiple system architectures.
+IEEE groups develop communication protocols that are applicable to multiple system architectures.
 This flexible applicability comes with the possibility of architecture-specific definition and contexts for privacy.
 As a

-consequence, the present document is not an attempt to provide a final or authoritative definition of privacy for IEEE 802, and recognizes that different definitions may be adopted by different IEEE 802 groups.
-However, this document adopts a definition of privacy that can be used by IEEE 802 groups when developing a protocol, and by implementers of IEEE 802 protocols.
+consequence, the present document is not an attempt to provide a final or authoritative definition of privacy for IEEE 802, and recognizes that different definitions might be adopted by different IEEE 802 groups.
+However, this document adopts a definition of privacy that might be used by IEEE 802 groups when developing a specification, and by implementers of IEEE 802 specifications.

-6.2 Privacy Concept and Personally Identifiable Information

-In the context of this document, privacy is concerned with the notion of person, and with the information that may be used to uniquely identify a person.
-This identification occurs directly or indirectly, through the collection of identifiers that can be associated to the person.
-Information collection can also be used to identify where a person is, or to associate certain traffic with the person and identify what the person is doing.
+In the context of this document, privacy is concerned with the information that relates to a natural person.
+In particular, it concerns any data that directly or indirectly identifies an individual or from which identity or contact information of an individual might be derived, including data which allows the identification of an individual based on correlations or patterns recognition or analysis (see definitions 3.11).
+This might include information that might be used to identify where a person is or has been, or to associate certain traffic with the person or to identify what the person is doing.

 In all cases, there is an intrusion on a person’s activity that correlates information collected through the usage of an 802 protocol and that person.

-Privacy is therefore concerned with the notion of personally identifiable information (PII).
-Personally Identifiable Information includes any data that identifies an individual or from which identity or contact information of an individual can be derived.
-The natural person to whom the PII relates is called the PII principal.
-PII does not address the identification of a system or a device directly, but addresses the identification of an individual owning or using this device.

-aWi-Fiof

-6.3 Privacy and Fair Use

 The collection of PII does not necessarily constitute a violation of privacy.
-There are multiple cases where PII is provided voluntarily and freely by an individual.
-A common example could be a heart rate sensor and its associated traffic that is voluntarily associated to the individual wearing the sensor.
-Many other cases associate the voluntary association of a device and its associated traffic to a consenting individual.
-As a result, privacy is respected when PII is processed with the permission of the PII principal, and in conformance with the declared intent of the PII processing.
+Where PII is provided voluntarily and freely by a person who has been given a reasonable opportunity to understand the implications of their choices, or when the PII disclosure is necessary to provide the service requested by the user, collection of PII might imply big advantages for both the person and their service provider.
+A common example could be the registration to a private network based on a user ’s MAC address (e.g. in the IEEE 802.11 network of a hotel), or a heart rate sensor and its associated traffic that is voluntarily associated to the person wearing the sensor.
+Many other cases associate the voluntary association of a device and its associated traffic to a consenting person.

-6.4 IEEE 802 and Privacy
+6.2 IEEE 802 and Privacy

-IEEE 802 technologies allow transmission of information between network elements.

-Observation of the use of an IEEE 802 device may allow an active attacker or a passive eavesdropper to uniquely identify the device.

-This identification may in turn be correlated to the identification of an individual.
-Therefore, observation of the use of an IEEE 802 device may lead to privacy violation.
+IEEE 802 specifications focus on the physical and Medium Access Control layers.
+Privacy is not limited to these layers.
+As a consequence, protecting privacy by providing recommendations for the first 2 layers of the OSI model might not be an efficient and unique method.

+In the context of IEEE 802 protocols, device identification or correlation is often necessary and sometimes needs to be explicitly stated.
+A typical case is where a device or a flow needs to receive a particular service.
+The device or flow then needs to be clearly identified in order to receive the service.
+This identifier might be local, or might be propagated with the flow along the communication path.

+However, device identification is not always necessary.
+By following the recommendations of this document, an operator would limit the exposure of PII through IEEE 802 protocols.

-In order to limit this violation risk, this Recommended Practice document provides recommendations aimed at protecting privacy in IEEE 802 protocols and their implementations, and does not address the reasons why privacy should be exposed or protected, or exceptions to this protection.
-This document describes potential PII and privacy elements, and provides recommendations on how protocols may protect these elements.
+In order to limit the risk of PII exposure, this Recommended Practice document provides recommendations aimed at protecting privacy in IEEE 802 protocols and their implementations, and does not address the reasons why privacy would be exposed or protected, or exceptions to this protection.
+This document describes potential PII and privacy elements, and provides recommendations on how protocols might protect these elements.